agungTuanany/Javascript-data-structure-and-algorithm/chapter-1-mastering-Big-O-notation/README.md

 How we make sure that there is a away for use to measure in terms of efficiency?
 What is good code?
 And what is bad code?
 And what is code that can scale?
-That as the numbers of arrays or inputs increases. it doesn't slow down more and more.
+That as the numbers of arrays or inputs increases.
+It doesn't slow down more and more.

 **_Big-O notation is the language we use for talking about how long algorithm takes